Exact weights, path metrics, and algebraic Wasserstein distances: Introduction

 \section{Introduction}

-In nice cases, persistence modules are isomorphic to a direct sum of interval modules~\cite{Crawley-Boevey:2015,Botnan:2018} and they have a combinatorial description called a persistence diagram~\cite{cseh:stability,Patel:2018}.
+In nice cases, one-parameter persistence modules are isomorphic to a direct sum of interval modules~\cite{Crawley-Boevey:2015,Botnan:2018} and they have a combinatorial description called a persistence diagram~\cite{cseh:stability,Patel:2018}.
 Persistence diagrams have a family of $L^p$ distances, for $1 \leq p \leq \infty$, called \emph{$p$-Wasserstein distances}~\cite{csehm:lipschitz}.
 For $p=\infty$, this distance is also called the \emph{bottleneck distance}~\cite{cseh:stability}.
-These distance have a common generalization with Wasserstein distances for probability measures~\cite{Divol:2019}.

-The bottleneck distance has been the most well studied.
-It has an equivalent linear-algebra formulation called \emph{interleaving distance}~\cite{ccsggo:interleaving,Lesnick:2011,bauerLesnick,Harker:2019} that has a categorical interpretation~\cite{bubenikScott:1}, that has been extended for various generalized persistence modules~ ~\cite{Morozov:2013,bdss:1,deSilva:2016,deSilva:2017,Blumberg:2017,bdss:2,Munch:2018,Botnan:2020a}.
+These distances have a common generalization with Wasserstein distances for probability measures~\cite{Divol:2019,Bubenik:2020a}.
+The bottleneck distance for one-parameter persistence modules has an equivalent linear-algebra formulation called \emph{interleaving distance}~\cite{ccsggo:interleaving,Lesnick:2011,bubenikScott:1,bauerLesnick,Harker:2019} which has been extended to various generalized persistence modules~ ~\cite{Morozov:2013,bdss:1,deSilva:2016,deSilva:2017,Blumberg:2017,bdss:2,Munch:2018,Botnan:2020a}.
 However, from the metric point of view, these distances, being $L^{\infty}$ distances, are rather weak.
 Saying that two persistence modules are close in $p$-Wasserstein distance for $p<\infty$ is much stronger, with $1$-Wasserstein distance giving the strongest notion of proximity.
-In this paper, we develop an algebraic version of Wasserstein distance for certain generalized persistence modules and show that this definition extends the usual one.

-Our construction applies to generalized persistence modules whose indexing set has a measure.
-Let $(P,\mu)$ be a measure space together with a small category $\cat{P}$ whose set of objects is $P$.
-For example, consider $P \subseteq \Z^d$ with the counting measure or $P \subseteq \R^d$ together with the Lebesgue measure and in either case we have morphisms given by the coordinate-wise partial order $\leq$.
-Let $\cat{A}$ be an abelian category such that each object $a \in \cat{A}$ has an associated weight $w(a) \in [0,\infty]$, with $w(0)=0$.
-For example, given a field $K$, let $\cat{A} = \Vect$ be the category of $K$-vector spaces and $K$-linear maps, where the weight of a vector space is given by its dimension.
-A \emph{persistence module} indexed by $P$ and valued in $\cat{A}$ is a functor from $\cat{P}$ to $\cat{A}$ and a \emph{morphism} of persistence modules is a natural transformation.
+We generalize the $1$-Wasserstein distance for one-parameter persistence modules to abelian categories.
+If these abelian categories satisfy some additional standard axioms we also obtain a generalization of the $p$-Wasserstein distances.